mariliacamara/vue-learning/Building-Vue.js-Applications-with-GraphQL/Chapter001/exercise-04/README.md

-# Current Time
+# Task

-Adding an event listener to an element
+- Exercise 04 - Adding an event listener to an element
+- Exercise 05 - Removing the v-model directive from the input

-## What it does?
+## What I learned?

-Learning how to create custom events and how to emit them.
+- How to create custom events and how to emit them.
+- V-modal automatically declares the bind.
+While the :value can be a variable, a method, a computed property, or a Vuex getter, etc. In terms of the event listener, it can be a function or a direct declaration of a variable assignment.

 ## Notes